 Tracking changes in Word is important for editors and authors, but seeing all that red can be discouraging.
 Change those colors for a (somewhat) calmer experience.

-Tracking changes is an important feature for editors—not only as a practical tool to show our edits but also to help us build trust with our clients.
+Tracking changes is an important feature for editors working with authors—not only as a practical tool to show our edits but also to help us build trust with our clients.

 How so?
 Well, I want you, my client, to feel safe and in control.
 If I track all changes, you can see everything I do; nothing is hidden.
 And you can easily reverse any suggested changes.